What Does Adventitious Bud Mean?

 In older plants, adventitious buds tend to develop from the plant’s meristem or secondary tissues, which normally arise from mature organs.

-In most cases, adventitious buds grow from the stems and leaves, but they can occasionally form new plants that sprout directly from the roots.
+Adventitious buds can occasionally form new plants that sprout directly from the roots.

 According to botanists, adventitious buds can emerge at any moment in a plant’s life, regardless of its age.
 In some cases, these buds have been known to boost the plant’s growth and overall health if the apical meristem is damaged.